mrpnkt/ExtractFace/ReadMe.txt

 The main logo of ExtractFace have been created by Land-of-Web (http://www.land-of-web.com) and is distributed as freeware.

-Most of other icons have been created by Icojam (http://www.icojam.com/) and are licensed as "Public Domain", except for small Open folder icon (created by PixelMixer) and "Dump chat window" logo (created by Tristan Edwards (http://dribbble.com/tristanedwards)).
-Both are distributed as freewares.
+Most of icons come from the Blue Bits collection of Icojam (http://www.icojam.com/) and are licensed as "Public Domain".

+The icon used for open folder button comes from Basic Icons by PixelMixer and is distributed as Freeware.

+The "Dump chat window" logo has been created by Tristan Edwards (http://dribbble.com/tristanedwards) and is distributed as freeware.

+The Open folder in Explorer icon comes from Danish Royalty Free Icons by Jonas Rask Design (http://jonasraskdesign.com).
+This icon is distributed as Freeware.